Ledger Nano S Plus Review

 Step 4: Install the manager app on the Nano S Plus

 For this next step, you will need to install the Ledger Manager app on the hardware wallet itself.
 Simply accept the installation prompt on the device and wait for it to load.

 At this point, your Nano S Plus will be able to interact directly with the Ledger Live app on your computer.

 Step 5: Install individual blockchain apps & add accounts

-Finally, to send, receive and use assets on your device you will need to install the app for each blockchain, individually.
-Select the blockchain for the first asset you wish to use on your device, and approve the download using the Nano S Plus buttons.
+Finally, to send, receive, and use assets on your new device, you will need to install the app for each blockchain individually.
+Select the blockchain for the first asset you wish to use on your device and approve the download using the Nano S Plus buttons.